delafont/prokka/README.md

 ##Installation

-This version will come already installed in Vital-IT machines, with all its dependecies.
+This version will come already installed in Vital-IT machines, with all its dependecies:

+* Load the module with

+    module add UHTS/Analysis/prokka/1.9.1.ips1

+* To add optional dependencies, prepend

+    module add SequenceAnalysis/HMM-Profile/hmmer/<version>;
+    module add UHTS/Analysis/barrnap/<version>;
+    module add SequenceAnalysis/StructurePrediction/signalp/<version>;
+    module add SequenceAnalysis/SequenceAlignment/interproscan/<version>;

-But you can follow these steps if you want to install it locally:
+But you can also follow these steps if you want to install this version locally:

 ###Download the archive and extract